Buying & Selling

 • Cladding problems

-• Leases with unreasonable sinking fund agreements.
-For example, a contribution of sale price.
+• Leases with unreasonable sinking fund (reserve fund) agreements.
+For example, a contribution based on a percentage of the sale price.

 If all of these factors seem clear and reasonable, and you are able to check these, it should help to prevent any issues with mortgages or additional fees in years to come.